 Buying one from a reseller, either directly or via eBay or Amazon, means you'll get at least some level of comeback should things go wrong, and we've found that any recycler worth their salt will go the extra mile to make sure your PC is fully refurbished and rejuvenated before it comes to you.

 The three key brands to look for are Dell's Optiplex range, HP's ProDesk and Compaq lines, and Lenovo's ThinkCentre PCs.
-Apart from the ProDesk, these come in a variety of office-friendly sizes, and only USFF, or Ultra-Small form factor, is unsuitable for our purposes as it lacks upgrade slots – it can be boosted, but not without some seriously awkward engineering.
+These come in a variety of office-friendly sizes, and only USFF, or Ultra-Small form factor, is unsuitable for our purposes as it lacks upgrade slots – it can be boosted, but not without some seriously awkward engineering.

 Find the information